MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-files.md

 5. After a few moments, the allow entry will appear on the **Files** tab on the **Tenant Allow/Block List** page.

 > [!NOTE]
 > When the file is encountered again, it's not sent for [Safe Attachments](safe-attachments.md) detonation or file reputation checks, and all other file-based filters are skipped.
 During mail flow, if messages containing the file pass other non-file checks in the filtering stack, the messages will be delivered.
-Malware and high confidence phishing checks are never skipped.

 ## Use the Microsoft 365 Defender portal to view allow or block entries for files in the Tenant Allow/Block List